W427697/Discord-/docs/essentials/controls.md

 ### Annotation

-As shown above, you can configure individual controls with the “control" annotation in the [argTypes](../api/argtypes) field of either a component or story.
+As shown above, you can configure individual controls with the `control` annotation in the [argTypes](../api/argtypes) field of either a component or story.

 Here is the full list of available controls you can use: